bec5030/bec5030.github.io/_posts/2016-8-31-Arcade-Controller.md

 issue I set the microcontroller to use internal pull up resistors and never had a problem since.

-The code for this project can be found [here] (https://github.com/BradleyConn/arcade_controller).
+The code for this project can be found [here](https://github.com/BradleyConn/arcade_controller).